awez/amirrajan.github.com/a-dark-room/index.md

 >**Avoid** - To summarise, I would actually rather be in a dark room, with nothing else is in it, until my untimely death before playing this app again.
 The endless time that is spent tapping could be spent building a time machine that would take you back to the time you pressed 'install' just so you can slap yourself in the face.
 Take your 70p and go purchase a lettuce and tap that, it would be more productive...
 And at the end you have a lettuce.

+<a id="topappday3"> </a>

+**April 2, 2014: Day Three, at the Number One Spot, in the UK App Store** <a href="#topappday3"><small>permalink</small></a>

+A Dark Room has been in the top spot in UK App Store for 3 days now.
+Downloads have fallen 56% from day two, but A Dark Room's rank still remains #1.
+From what I've observed so far, the rankings are heavily determined by the number of downloads you get (not the reviews).
+Given that the downloads are falling, this rank position may not last much longer.

+I don't have enough data yet, but it seems like the rankings in the UK App Store _are_ influencing the US App Store.
+With no noticeable spike in US downloads, A Dark Room has jumped to the #9 spot in the RPG Category and the 146th spot in the Games category.
+That is both exciting and _terrifying_.
+From what I've read, the US App Store market share is 5 times the size of the UK.

+The reviews have a definite pattern.
+You either _love_ the game or _hate_ it.
+Here are the review number for yesterday:

+- 5-star: 44
+- 4-star: 3
+- 3-star: 0
+- 2-star: 1
+- 1-star: 26

+The reactions in the reviews continue to be visceral.
+Here are a couple:

+>**Amazingly bad!** - I lasted 30 seconds.
+I dont know what's worse, being charged more than a penny for this rubbish or reading the obviously faked reviews after purchasing or finding the developers epic long long long faked diary in making this 'game' that a 5 year old could put together. he also actually seems to believe that no one can review the 'game' without having completed it!
+Will be getting onto apple for a refund.
+Yes i can do that too!

+>**Fraudsters!!** - This game is awful.
+All the reviews are fake.
+The people behind this have broken the law as this is clearly fraudulent activity designed to get you to part with your money for false promises.
+Absolute disgrace.
+Pure theft.
+Pure criminality.

+One person from the UK actually "called @ADarkRoomiOS out" on Twitter.
+Against my better judgement, I decided to engage with her.
+I'm glad I did.
+Conversation follows:

+>her - @ADarkRoomiOS what a con!
+Waste of money, I wish I could warn others the reviews are fake.

+>me - I'm truly sorry you feel conned.
+More info about the game here, please take a moment to read if you can: http://amirrajan.net/a-dark-room/

+>me - did you get a chance to read the development log I had put up with regards to A Dark Room and my sabbatical?

+>her - I'm sure the game is great; maybe it's just not for me.
+But all the best to you, and I hope your success grows.

+>me - I appreciate that, but perhaps put yourself in my shoes.
+Any ideas how I can communicate that it isn't a con?

+>her - hey look, don't pay attention to the likes of me.
+Keep creating and keep making the cash, I would do the same!

+>me - thank you... you're a part of A Dark Room's history now.
+In a good way. :-)

+>her - haha thanks!
+Maybe I should reinstall the app and uninstall my ignorance

 <hr />

 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css"/>